MidnightInAPythonWorld/MidnightInAPythonWorld/README.md

 - Web Security, Finance

 Current Projects:
 - Working on a Python project and exploring Open Source Cyber Reporting.
-Just a tradecraft project to learn/practice AWS, ML, data structures, and NLP.
+Just a tradecraft project to practice AWS, ML, data structures and algorithms, and NLP.

 Cheers,